José Teófilo de Jesus: Education and training

 De Jesus was a freeman and pardo, or Brazilian of mixed ethnic ancestry.
 He became an apprentice of José Joaquim da Rocha (1737 - 1807) in the mid-18th century.
 He assisted Da Rocha in painting and filling of secondary figures on ceiling and panels.
 De Jesus was part of a generation of painters who traveled to Portugal and Italy for training.
-He arrived in Lisbon in 1794 with the assistance of Da Rocha and attended the School of Fine Arts (Escola de Belas Artes).
-De Jesus was instructed by the painter Pedro Alexandrino de Carvalho (1729 - 1810) and had some contact with Pompeo Batoni (1708 - 1787), an Italian working at the Basílica da Estrela in Lisbon.
-The story of De Jesus's travel and study in Portugal was held as legend until the late 20th century; the archaeologist and historian Carlos Ott (1908-1997) discovered correspondence dating to 1794 confirming De Jesus's work in Europe.
+He arrived in Lisbon in 1794 with Da Rocha's assistance, and worked with the foremost painters of the day, such as Vieira Lusitano, and Pompeo Batoni, an Italian working at the Basílica da Estrela in Lisbon.
+While there, De Jesus was instructed by the painter Pedro Alexandrino de Carvalho (1729 - 1810) The story of De Jesus's travel and study in Portugal was held as legend until the late 20th century; the archaeologist and historian Carlos Ott (1908-1997) discovered correspondence dating to 1794 confirming De Jesus's work in Europe.

 De Jesus received his first commissions upon his return to Brazil in 1801.
 He completed four panels in the Church of the Third Order of Saint Francis in 1802 for the cost of 80$000.
 These works are now lost.
 He completed a painting of Our Lord of the Good End (Nosso Senhor do Bonfim) in 1803 for the Santa Casa and Our Lady of Mercy Church; this painting has also disappeared.
 His name disappears from the record for about ten years after these works, a period in which he likely worked in private homes and chapels.
 De Jesus inherited many of the clients of Da Rocha upon his death in 1807, and began his great works starting in 1815 at the Church of the Third Order of Mount Carmel He received 3:400$000 for his painting and gilding work at the church.